 First up is the classic Gretsch 6-ply maple and poplar construction, the 30-degree bearing edges, 302 double-flanged hoops and that all-important Gretsch silver sealer on the inside of the shells.
 The Micro is available in Silver Grey, oozing with contemporary class, or White Marine Pearl for authentic retro charm.

-Just like The Imp, it comes factory-fitted with USA Gretsch-branded Remo heads: single-ply coated on the tom batters, clear on the underside, and a Powerstroke 3 on the kick.
+It comes factory-fitted with USA Gretsch-branded Remo heads: single-ply coated on the tom batters, clear on the underside, and a Powerstroke 3 on the kick.
 The Brooklyn Micro is a hefty investment, but reinforces the concept that ‘small’ doesn’t need to mean ‘cheap’.
 It’s a top-tier kit with features and sounds to match, and if you’re looking for professional-level sounds combined with the most portable configuration, the Brooklyn Micro should be on your list.

 Nestled among the triple-pronged attack of Tama’s Club-Jam series (also featuring the Club-Jam, and Club-Jam Mini) is the Club-Jam Flyer.
 Unlike the other two’s bop-sized 18” bass drums, the Flyer’s kick is a teeny 14”x10”, and is paired with a 10”x5” snare, 8”x6” and 10”x9” floor toms (yes you read that correctly).